Video games in South Africa: Compared to the rest of Africa

 Nigeria, Kenya and Uganda are the other top game developers in Africa.
-The video game industry is bringing millions of dollars in for their countries per year.
+Their local video game industry is bringing millions of dollars in for their countries per year.
 This is in all categories of video games: mobile, PC, Xbox, Nintendo, and PlayStation.

-South Africa also being dominant in sport in the continent and all over the world, and the country too has made its mark on the eSport scene as the national South African team has participated in every International e-Sports Federation world Championship since 2009 over a varied number of games and platforms.
-But Mind Sports South Africa has admitted that the gaming scene needs to mature.
-Further proof that South Africa is highly respected is that Thomas Brown was selected to referee at the 2016 World Cyber Arena (WCA) in Beijing, and that on 31 July 2016 Jason Batzofin was elected onto International e-Sports Federation Athletes' Commission.
+South Africa has been dominant in eSports on the continent, and great internationally.
+The country has made its mark on the eSport scene as the national South African team has participated in every International eSports Federation world Championship since 2009 over a varied number of games and platforms.
+But Mind Sports South Africa has admitted that the gaming scene in the country needs to mature.
+Further proof that South Africa is highly respected is that Thomas Brown was selected to referee at the 2016 World Cyber Arena (WCA) in Beijing, and that on August 2016, Jason Batzofin was elected into the International eSports Federation Athletes' Commission.

-South Africa is ranked 23rd in the world for the video game Counter-Strike: Global Offensive.

-Video game retailers and distributors in South Africa

-In South Africa, the majority of video game retailers purchase directly from publisher-authorised distributors for the country.
-However, some stores source titles from outside of the country due to cheaper prices, titles that aren't officially licensed for South Africa, or hard-to-find releases.
-Both Core Group (Authorized Nintendo Distributor) and Gamefinity (Authorized Sony Distributor) distribute their licensed products to stores, along with selling directly to the public.
-This may lead to power imbalances within the market as both companies have the ability to undercut their retail customers or hold stock for themselves.
-Video game retailing in South Africa has seen a dip over the years due to the improvement of internet services and the increase in the popularity of online gaming.

-South Africa also has a healthy second-hand market.